Abstraction Health

 Key findings

-• Multiple meta-analyses consistently show that creatine supplementation combined with resistance training increases muscle hypertrophy and strength gains in adults under 50.
+• Multiple meta-analyses consistently show creatine supplementation combined with resistance training increases muscle hypertrophy and strength gains in adults under 50.

 Evidence gaps